 Start early and take time to get ready.

 It seems that sales for back-to-school gets earlier and earlier.
 The earlier you start, the more likely you'll be to avoid panic shopping at the last minute – and spending more than you can afford.
-Think ahead to find the best deals.
-Be on the lookout for the big back-to-school sales and go early.
-Before you recycle those weekly newspaper ads, scan them for retailer's sales on clothing and school supplies.
-Watch for coupons online, postcards and in the mail, and in-store promotions to look for deals.
+Think ahead to find the best deals and be on the lookout for the big back-to-school sales.
 Even the big stores can sell out at the last minute.